Quadrifolium/TFinMedia/en-GB/20141230 腾讯红人访(Hong Ren Fang).md

 Hence, the agency decided to make them debut after grown-up, and waited for their growth very patiently.

 An accident disturbed this plan.
-In June 2013, The cover video of "Yangcong"(洋葱, Onion) by WANG Jun-kai, WANG Yuan, and drummer WANG Yi-feng(王译锋) was forwarded by Ashin(阿信) of MayDay.
+In June 2013, The cover video of "Yangcong"(洋葱, Onion) by WANG Jun-kai, WANG Yuan, and drummer WANG Yi-feng(王译锋) was reposted by Ashin(阿信) of MayDay.
 The MV got over 30 million hits in several days, was broadcast on CTi TV(中天電視, Chung T'ien Television) of Taiwan.
 This sudden great success prompted the boss of the agency to think "it is the time".